rythomasmclean-21723607/CSE3MAD/README.md

   - 🎓 A La Trobe University campus mobile application.

-The myLaTrobe University application has been selected as the project implmented.
+The myLaTrobe University application has been selected as the project implemented.

 👨‍👩‍👧‍👦 Team Members